Truck Accident Lawyers

 At KG Injury Law, we represent those involved in truck accidents in Ohio and Illinois.
 Our personal injury attorneys have extensive experience in the investigation of serious truck accidents and are powerful advocates for the rights of victims to seek maximum recovery.
 Contact our offices today for a free consultation.

 Truck driver exhaustion is one of the leading causes of truck accidents nationwide.
 The National Highway Traffic Safety Administration (NHTSA) sets strict limits on the number of hours a truck driver is allowed to operate a vehicle before resting.
 Unfortunately, truck drivers are under substantial pressure to get their loads to the destination quickly.
 This often results in over-hours driving — and exhausted truck drivers whose slow reaction times and inattention to the road may cause serious accidents.

 Other common causes of truck accidents include:

-- Improperly trained drivers and trucking companies continuing to hire drivers with poor safety records
+- Improperly trained drivers and trucking companies continuing to hire drivers with poor safety records; and

-If you were badly hurt or a loved one was killed in a truck accident in Ohio, the lawyers of Keis George can help.
-Call our offices in Cleveland and Columbus toll-free at 866-492-6365 or contact us by email now for a free consultation.
-We handle 18-wheeler, UPS, Fed-Ex and other truck accidents that occur on I-71, I-77, I-90, I-80, Route 2, I-480, Route 8, I-271 and other Ohio roads, highways, and interstates.
+If you were badly hurt or a loved one was killed in a truck accident in Ohio, the personal injury lawyers of KG Injury Law can help.
+Call KG Injury Law at 866-492-6365 for a free consultation.
+We handle 18-wheeler, UPS, Fed-Ex, and other truck accidents that occur on I-71, I-77, I-90, I-80, Route 2, I-480, Route 8, I-271 and other Ohio roads, highways, and interstates.